New Eastern Villages transport infrastructure

 The work at Gablecross will start in January 2020 and should be completed in March 2021.

 A420/Eastern Access at Rowborough

 A new road will be constructed under the railway line near to Acorn Bridge to allow access from the A420 to the NEV.

 To ensure safe and convenient access for pedestrians and cyclists from the A420 to the NEV, additional dedicated routes are needed.
 Options are currently being investigated for a new crossing to be erected across the A420.

 Great Stall Bridge

-The A419 Package 2 works consist of a number of junctions west of the A419, which were identified to receive an increased traffic demand as a result of the New Eastern Villages traffic generation and background traffic redistribution.
-The junction locations were identified as Piccadilly Roundabout, Coate Water Roundabout and Nythe Road/Oxford Junction; however, the location and design of necessary interventions may change with evolving access strategies and traffic modelling assessment of the New Eastern Villages.
+A number of junctions to the west of the A419 were identified as likely to receive an increase in traffic as a result of the NEV.
+The junction locations were identified as Piccadilly Roundabout, Coate Water Roundabout and Nythe Road/Oxford Junction.

-Major improvement works to the Greenbridge roundabout junction were carried out as part of the programme to improve major routes into the town to keep pace with the future development of the New Eastern Villages.
+Major improvement works to the Greenbridge roundabout junction were carried out as part of the programme to improve the routes into the town to keep pace with the future development of the NEV.

-The improvement works included an increase in lanes around the roundabout, entry and exit routes widened and traffic signals installed on all approaches.
-There are also additional pedestrian and cycle crossings, and a new exit from the Greenbridge retail park to reduce traffic on the roundabout.
+The improvement works saw more lanes added to the roundabout, the widening of entry and exit routes and the installation of traffic signals on all approaches.
+Additional pedestrian and cycle crossings were also included and a new exit from the Greenbridge retail park to reduce traffic on the roundabout was installed.